nbrest/kamehouse/README.md

 ### Troubleshoot VLC start and stop commands:
 - Make sure vlc executable is in the user's PATH.
 In linux it's added by default when vlc is installed.
 In windows I need to manually add the path to the executable to my user's PATH environment variable.
 To test that it works, open a command prompt and type vlc to see if it finds the executable or if it throws an error that it can't find it.

 - The commands to start and stop vlc (and possibly other system commands) don't work if tomcat is run as a service in windows, even if it's configured to run as a service with my user.
-To fix this, uninstall the service, add a shortcut to the $HOME/programs/apache-tomcat/bin/startup.bat script in the windows startup folder (Currently in windows 10 it's $HOME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup) so tomcat runs when I logon.
+To fix this, uninstall the service.
+Download tomcat and extract it to $HOME/programs/apache-tomcat.
+Add a shortcut to the $HOME/programs/apache-tomcat/bin/startup.bat script in the windows startup folder (Currently in windows 10 it's $HOME\AppData\Roaming\Microsoft\Windows\Start Menu\Programs\Startup) so tomcat runs when I logon.
 Edit the windows shortcut and in the field 'Start in' change from $HOME/programs/apache-tomcat/bin to $HOME/programs/apache-tomcat otherwise it will create the application logs in $HOME/programs/apache-tomcat/bin/logs instead of $HOME/programs/apache-tomcat/logs

 - To make the command windows start minimized, update catalina.bat and in the line where it says 'set _EXECJAVA=start "%TITLE%" %_RUNJAVA%' add /min after the start: 'set _EXECJAVA=start /min "%TITLE%" %_RUNJAVA%'